Martin Chartier: Relocation to Maryland and Pennsylvania

 In spring 1692, Chartier led a group of 192 Shawnee and an unknown number of Susquehannock (Conestoga) Indians east to Frederick County, Maryland on the Potomac River.
 The Shawnee were relocating after a series of violent conflicts with Illinois and Miami Indians.
-The Susquehannock, having recently been defeated by the Iroquois nations based in what became New York, formed an alliance with the Shawnee.
+The Susquehannock, having recently been defeated by the Haudenosaunee nations based in what became New York, formed an alliance with the Shawnee.
 With the help of Chartier, they intended to use the Susquehanna River to transport furs for the growing North American Fur Trade.
 Although French by birth, Chartier wanted to exploit the rivalry between the French and English to benefit his Shawnee family.

 Suspecting that Chartier was employed by the French, English colonial officials in Annapolis ordered Chartier's arrest.
 He was jailed in St. Mary's and Anne Arundel counties as "a spy or party with designs of mischief."
 He was released to await trial but he escaped; he was recaptured in August 1692 and sentenced to three months in prison.
 He was released on October 29, 1692.

 In defense of Chartier, Casperus Augustine Herman, son of Augustine Herman and Lord of Bohemia Manor in Maryland, wrote to Governor Lionel Copley on February 15, 1693, that Martin Chartier was "a man of excellent parts", saying that he spoke several languages and had been apprenticed to a carpenter as a young man.
 Chartier and his family spent 1693 "residing upon...Bohemia Manor, on the south bank of the lower Elk River" in Maryland.

 Feeling unwelcome, Chartier and his band of Shawnee moved north into Pennsylvania in 1694, settling in what became known as Chartier's Old Town (later Tarentum, Pennsylvania).
 He maintained a good relationship with the Provincial Government, and at times served as an interpreter and unofficial liaison between the government and the Indians.

 By the late 1690s the Canadian fur trade network had become so well-developed that there was a glut of furs reaching Quebec, leading to a drop in prices.
 For a few years Chartier and his French-Canadian friends Peter Bisaillon and Jacques Le Tort ran a smuggling operation, bringing furs from Detroit to Albany and Pennsylvania, where the English paid a higher price for them.